kevo-krc/Legal-Will-Tool---ENTI333-Term-Project-2025/README.md

 - ✅ PDF generation for will documents and assessment reports
 - ✅ Email sharing via SendGrid with secure PDF attachments
 - ✅ User data deletion with comprehensive cleanup
-- ✅ Notifications system for user actions and system events
 - ✅ Privacy policy and data handling compliance
 - ✅ Contextual tooltip help system and multi-field person inputs